Qayqayt First Nation: Demographics

-Chief and Councillors
+Chief and councillors

-Prior to its re-creation in 1994, the New Westminster Indian band was administered by the Musqueam Indian Band.
+Prior to its re-creation in 1994, the New Westminster Indian Band was administered by the Musqueam First Nation (Musqueam Indian Band).
 The modern New Westminster Indian Band has a hereditary chief and hereditary council.
 Members of its administration are appointed by the hereditary chief for an indefinite period.
 The last addition to council was in 1995.